-The PIMS Undergraduate Workshop on Supersymmetry will be held at the Pacific Institute for the Mathematical Sciences at the University of British Columbia, on May 25-31, 2014.
+The next PIMS-NSF Undergraduate Workshop on Supersymmetry will be held at the Pacific Institute for the Mathematical Sciences at the University of British Columbia, on August 14-20, 2016.

-- The workshop schedule runs from Monday through Friday
+- The workshop schedule will run from Monday through Friday.

-The workshop application was due March 1.
+- The workshop applications have now closed.
 Travel funding is available for US and Canadian citizens and permanent residents.
-Participants were housed at Gage Towers and St. John's College on the UBC campus.

 Maintained by Ursula Whitcher